Choozle is a company just like any other.

 People don’t like to be left in the dark for days on end (especially when hard-earned dollars are involved).
 Share even the smallest of campaign wins, already-solved errors, progress marks, and check-ins even when there’s no new news to report.
 Communication has always been key but with these matters, we believe overcommunication is your best bet for keeping everyone on the same page.

-Be consistent & honest
+Do: be consistent & honest

 Call us old school, but we believe honesty is the best policy.
 If something goes awry, it’s important to keep both your peers and clients in the loop.
 Furthermore, we’re assuming you’re like most of us—tight deadlines and higher-ups to take impressive numbers back to.
 Remaining consistent in all the ways we pointed out above will help to ease any qualms both customers and co-workers are having.